taegeonum/taegeonum.github.io/index.md

 ## Education
   - 2014-Present, Ph.D (candidate). in Computer Science and Engineering, Seoul National University
+    - Dissertation: End-to-end optimizations for fast and efficient IoT stream processing in the cloud
   - 2009-2014, B.A. in Computer Science and Engineering, Seoul National University